hypo69/hypo/docs/gemini/consultant/ru/utils/printer.md

 def pprint(print_data: Any = None, text_color: str = "white", bg_color: str = "", font_style: str = "") -> None:
     """Pretty prints the given data with optional styling.

-    Prints the data in a formatted way.
-Handles various data types (strings, dictionaries, lists).
-    Handles file paths, supporting .json files.
+    Prints the data to the console with specified text color, background color, and font style.
+Supports dictionaries, lists, and (for now) basic file types.

     :param print_data: The data to print.
-Can be a string, Path, dict, or list.
-    :param text_color: The color to use.
-Defaults to 'white'.
+    :param text_color: The text color to use.
-    :param bg_color: The background color.
-Defaults to no background.
+    :param bg_color: The background color to use.
     :param font_style: The font style to use.
-Defaults to no style.
-    :raises TypeError: if print_data type is not supported.
+    :raises TypeError: If input data type is not supported.
-    :raises FileNotFoundError: if file not found
-    :raises json.JSONDecodeError: if file cannot be decoded as JSON.
-    :return: None
+    :raises Exception: For any other errors.
     """
+    try:
         text_color = TEXT_COLORS.get(text_color.lower(), TEXT_COLORS["white"])
         bg_color = BG_COLORS.get(bg_color.lower(), "")
         font_style = FONT_STYLES.get(font_style.lower(), "")
+    except Exception as ex:
+        logger.error(f"Error in pprint: {ex}")

     if print_data is None:
         print(_color_text("No data to print!", text_color=TEXT_COLORS["red"]))